Do You Qualify for Spousal Support?

 Our Divorce Lawyers in Long Island Can Help

-When a couple divorces or legally separates, a spouse may become eligible for financial support (also called maintenance) from the other spouse.
+When a couple divorces or legally separates, one spouse may be eligible for financial support (also called maintenance) from the other spouse.
 Depending on the situation, this can include short or long-term payments, as well as lump sums.
 The purpose of spousal support is to enable a dependent spouse to maintain the standard of living that was established during the marriage.
 A spouse is awarded maintenance if they lack sufficient income to provide for their needs.
 Various factors are taken into consideration by the court as to whether or not maintenance will be granted, including:

 - The length of the marriage